sammyh3ndrix/linux-infrastructure-lab/docs/05-services.md

   interactive program assumes a human typing in real time; a systemd service assumes nobody is there at all.
 Confirmed by an actual, reproducible crash, not a hypothetical.
+- Two typos in the `proxy_pass` line on the first attempt: `https` instead of `http` (the backend has no TLS certificate configured, it's plain HTTP), and `17.0.0.1` instead of `127.0.0.1` (a real, unrelated public IP block, not the loopback address).
+Both caught before reloading, thanks to reading the line carefully rather than trusting it looked "close enough."

 ## Evidence
 <img width="2160" height="3801" alt="image" src="https://github.com/user-attachments/assets/afd4cfce-2a87-43e1-8313-4a9e2a150e6d" />